 Our volunteers have fun, make friends, and make a huge difference.
-Whether you’re building trails, restoring wildlife habitat, helping with an event, or assisting in the office, we couldn’t do it without you.
-Want to learn about volunteer opportunities?
-Check out upcoming workdays on our calendar.
-Or sign up for our once-a-month volunteer email.
+Whether you’re building trails, restoring wildlife habitat, helping with an event, assisting in the office, or serving on a committee, we couldn’t do it without you.

 There are a wide range of volunteering options, including outdoor volunteer workdays, which are described below.
 We frequently need volunteers to help with:

 - Trail building and maintenance